 When quarries reach their end of life they are typically restored to natural habitats where wildlife can flourish.
 Our operations of quarrying and manufacturing have created a variety of habitats which, when combined with the land that we own and manage, provides for a biodiverse landscape.
 Even industrial buildings and active quarries are home to wildlife such as nesting birds, insects and wildflowers.

-Many Wienerberger sites have areas listed as nationally important Sites of Special Scientific Interest (SSSI) or local designations for ecological or geological significance.
+Many wienerberger sites have areas listed as nationally important Sites of Special Scientific Interest (SSSI) or local designations for ecological or geological significance.
 These sites are managed to maintain and promote biodiversity in conjunction with Natural England and relevant local authorities.
 Our management techniques include hedgerow planting, coppicing on rotation and mowing to maintain wildflowers and herbs which in turn support a variety of insects and small mammals.